 2. CAPPADOCIA, TURKEY

-The easiest way of describing Cappadocia is by saying it looks remarkably like the desert planet Tatooine from Star Wars (minus the Tusken Raiders of course)!
+The easiest way of describing Cappadocia is by saying it looks remarkably like the desert planet from Star Wars!
 The area is heavily populated with craters and sand, but is far from barren.
 Fantastic buildings dominate the landscape, with the unique terrain feeling like something from a story rather than a real life location.
 Massive caverns are also located throughout the region, with immense areas of human history to explore and sink your teeth into.
 For a huge open space, there is a surprising amount to do such as hiking, staying in a cave hotel and hot air ballooning!

 3. MARGARET RIVER, AUSTRALIA

 While the eastern coast of Australia generally draws in the most tourists (with Melbourne, Sydney and the Great Barrier Reef all situated there), Margaret River in the west often goes unnoticed.
 Despite being referred to as a river, the area is anything but – with a sky blue sea and a beautiful golden coastline providing an immense area of natural beauty, as well as a stunning visual contrast of colour.
 Surfing, hiking and caving are all possibilities in the region, which is relatively quiet all year round as a result of being overlooked in favour of more prominent holiday destinations, meaning you’ll most likely have this paradise all to yourself!

 4. HALLE FOREST, BELGIUM